-The following is a guest post by Shawn Gallagher, management and program analyst.
+The following is a guest post by Whitney Levandusky, attorney-adviser, Office of Public Information and Education.

 Today, the Copyright Office releases a public draft of the latest update to the Compendium of U.S. Copyright Office Practices.
 As both a technical manual for the Office’s staff, as well as a guidebook for authors, copyright licensees, lawyers, scholars, the courts, and members of the public, the Compendium addresses fundamental principles of copyright law, routine questions about accessing the Office’s public services, and the policies and procedures the Office uses in the course of conducting business.

 The Copyright Office is constantly reviewing its practices to keep pace with the ever-evolving copyright landscape.
 As a result, the Compendium is a living document that will be updated as needed to capture ongoing changes to regulations and practices.

 In this public draft, the Office has updated the Compendium to reflect the Supreme Court’s 2017 decision in Star Athletica, LLC v.
 Varsity Brands, Inc., the Office’s recently completed rulemakings, and the technical upgrades made to the electronic registration system, among other things.

 As reported here, the Star Athletica decision established a single standard for determining the extent to which copyright protects art applied on or incorporated into cheerleader uniforms, hookahs, hubcaps, crash-test dummies, and the like.
 Based on the decision, the public draft provides new guidance for claims involving useful articles, as well as claims involving works of artistic craftsmanship, models, technical drawings, and other works of the visual arts.